THE SMART CLUB

 “I am very happy because it seems as if things are going well and we are looking forward to working with you.
 Thank you very much for your efforts and pushing us, explaining to us exactly how the medication works and why we need it [Ritalin].
 Where we are from, these types of medications are still seen as a taboo so we just want to say thank you again for supporting and helping us.”

-A transcribed voice message from the father of a grade two pupil, thanking the Good Start Trust for supporting him, and his child in obtaining the proper medications to ensure his child can reach their fullest academic potential.
+A transcribed voice message from the father of a grade two pupil, thanking the Good Start Trust for supporting them in obtaining the proper medications to ensure his child can reach their fullest academic potential.